Pregnancy: Common Questions

 Is it true that I can overheat my baby?

 Yes.
-To avoid making your baby too warm:
+To prevent making your baby too warm:

 Don’t sit in a Jacuzzi.
 A long, warm bath is fine, but not in water over 100°F (37.7°C).

-Exercise less intensely if you feel fatigued.
+Exercise less intensely if you feel tired.
 Base your workout on how you feel, not your heart rate.
 Heart rates aren’t a good way to measure effort during pregnancy.

 Can I lift and carry safely?

 Yes, if your healthcare provider doesn’t tell you otherwise.
-Learn to lift and carry safely to avoid injury and reduce back pain during pregnancy.
+Learn to lift and carry safely to prevent injury and reduce back pain during pregnancy.
 To protect your back:

 Bend at the knees to bring the load nearer.